lisp-mirror/clcon/doc/INSTALL.md

 ; as oduvanchik backends goes well
 (pushnew :clcon-oduvan *features*)

-; If :oduvan-invisible set, we can build and start on Windows ; If :oduvan-invisible is not set, we can run only on Linux, but ; we also see normal Oduvanchik's GUI
+; If :oduvan-invisible set, we can build and start on MS Windows ; If :oduvan-invisible is not set, we can run only on Linux, but ; we also see normal Oduvanchik's GUI
 ; I usually develop with :oduvan-invisible disabled